KarstenHaugland/Master2025/README.md

 # Master2025
-Central repo for all code used in our Master’s thesis (small-cap alpha).
+Central repo for all code used in our Master’s thesis (Nordic small-cap alpha).